Connect with others who understand.

 Pancoast’s Tumors

 Pancoast’s tumors, also known as superior sulcus tumors, are a type of NSCLC that develops in the upper portion of either the left or right lung.
 It is a rare subtype, accounting for only 3 percent to 5 percent of all lung cancers.
 While the majority of Pancoast’s tumors are NSCLC, they can also be caused by tuberculosis, lymphoma, or other chest wall tumors.
+Pancoast’s tumors typically cause:

-Salivary Gland-Type Carcinoma
+Salivary Gland-Type Lung Carcinoma

-Salivary gland-type carcinomas are a rare type of lung cancer, occurring in less than 1 percent of lung cancer cases.
+Salivary gland-type lung carcinomas are a rare type of lung cancer, occurring in less than 1 percent of lung cancer cases.
 The two most common subtypes are mucoepidermoid carcinoma and adenoid cystic carcinoma.
 Mucoepidermoid carcinomas are generally localized (have not spread) and have a good prognosis, while adenoid cystic carcinomas tend to be discovered at a more advanced stage and often cannot be surgically removed.

 Metastasized Cancer From Another Part of the Body